Before you rent a vacation home, listen to Richard Powers’ story.

 Not necessarily.
 Don’t assume; always ask if linens will be included in the rental.
 Many properties will add a surcharge for linens, and others don’t offer them at all.
 The last thing you want is to be stuck at a property at 11 p.m. without any sheets for your bed.

-Owner does not exist.
 In the last few years, phishing scams have proliferated that target the owners of vacation rentals.
-The only way to be certain that you’re dealing with a real owner is to call the number of a listing on a site like Vrbo or FlipKey.
+The only way to be certain that you’re dealing with a real owner is to call the number of a listing on a vacation rental platform.
 Phone numbers are harder to fake.
 The only way to avoid being scammed is to never ever, ever wire money, and to have a phone conversation with the owner.

 Scammers sometimes steal vacation rental owners’ e-mail passwords to assume their identity, a crime called phishing.
 These crimes have affected rentals arranged online, mostly through large booking sites.

 These criminals aren’t dummies.
 They use clever techniques to harvest the email password of a vacation rental owner, and then assume that person’s identity.
-They have real-looking contracts.
+The bad guys have real-looking contracts.
 They mimic their emails with uncanny accuracy.
 They’ll even negotiate with you, pretending to offer you a better rate.
 Remember, if it looks too good to be true, it probably is.

 Never.
 Wire.
 Money.
 Don’t send money by wire to anyone — ever.